Procedurally Generating plant stems

 Welded cylinders

-At this point we will abandon the idea of "copying" meshes, instead our system will dynamically generate all vertices and triangles for the trunk.
-Each stem segment will be replaced with only one circle of vertexes, and will draw triangles connecting to the previous stem segment to build the cylinder.
-The circle's orientation will come directly from the orientation used to copy the mesh, and triangles will be connected based on angle from the local y-axis.
+At this point, we will abandon the idea of "copying" meshes, instead our system will dynamically generate all vertices and triangles for the trunk.
+Each stem segment will be replaced with only one circle of vertexes and will draw triangles connecting to the previous stem segment to build the cylinder.
+The circle's orientation will come directly from the orientation used to copy the mesh, and triangles will be connected based on the angle from the local y-axis.
 This is how that looks, compared to our previous approach.
 Note how the corners on the tightly curved fern fronds are much smoother:

 Descronkling

 To visualize the base data, I rendered every stem "point" orientation as a basic axis visualizer.
-This comes from using the initial copy-mesh approach, and plugging in an axis indicator mesh.
+This comes from using the initial copy-mesh approach and plugging in an axis indicator mesh.
 We can see that the orientation rotates nearly 180 degrees wherever the trunk splits:

 The local orientation of every stem segment in the plant

 We need to find a way to adjust our triangle indexes based on a rotational offset from the previous stem.
 Unfortunately, this means we must use MATH !
 Don't worry though, most of it is handled by Matrix4x4 transformations for us.
-What we will do is project the y-axis of the next-segment onto the y-z plane of the previous-segment (in our coordinate system, x-axis is forward).
+What we will do is project the y-axis of the next-segment onto the y-z plane of the previous-segment (in our coordinate system, the x-axis is forward).
 Taking the angle between this projected vector and the y-axis vector of the previous-segment plane will give us our offset.
-Below is the code for this, unfortunately I don't have a good visualization for this.
-But I can recommend this tool to help build intuition about dot-product's function.
+Below is the code for this, unfortunately, I don't have a good visualization for this.
+But I can recommend this tool to help build intuition about the dot-product's function.

 Offset Rotation calculation